EightMedia/styleguide.js/README.md

 styleguide.js
 =============

-Generate a styleguide from your CSS, by adding [YAML](http://en.wikipedia.org/wiki/YAML) data in css comments.
+Generate a styleguide from your CSS, by adding [YAML](http://en.wikipedia.org/wiki/YAML) data in the comments.

 ### How to use